Spencer Moore was the top finisher for the Rebels at the 2016 NCAA West Regional.

 Prior to his stint at SCSU, Harris was a volunteer assistant coach at his alma mater, the University of Tennessee, from 2003-09.
 While in Knoxville, Tenn., he was as a track coach with the Knoxville Track Club and primarily worked with the youth program.
-He also spent time as a sport specific/personal trainer (Performance Training Inc.), where he trained several world class athletes and designed workouts for clients with particular needs.
+He also spent time as a sport-specific/personal trainer (Performance Training Inc.), where he trained several world class athletes and designed workouts for clients with particular needs.

 He began his collegiate career at Alabama State University from 1996-99, where he was named a team captain during his sophomore year.
-He earned his undergraduate degree in graphic design from Tennessee in 2002 after he became a two-time All-American in the distance medley relay and the 4x400m relay.
-He helped the Volunteers to both the SEC and NCAA Outdoor Championship team titles in 2001.
+He earned his undergraduate degree in graphic design from Tennessee in 2002 after he became a two-time NCAA All-American in the distance medley relay and the 4x400m relay.
+He helped the Volunteers to both the SEC and NCAA Outdoor Championships team titles in 2001.

 After completing his collegiate eligibility at Tennessee, he went on to have a lucrative career as a professional.
 He signed with the Holyfield International Track Club (owned by professional boxer Evander Holyfield) prior to running for Reebok in 2005.

-He competed in seven US Outdoor Championships - two of which were Olympic Trials - and advanced to the finals on four occasions.
+He competed in seven US Outdoor Championships - two of which were Olympic Trials (2004 and 2008) - and advanced to the finals on four occasions.
 In 2006, he had his best finish - third - at the US Outdoor Championships and was a member of the American record-breaking 4x800m relay team, which clocked a time of 7:02.82 in Brussels, Belgium.
 He was ranked #2 in the US in the 800m in 2007.

 Harris has his USTFCCCA Endurance Specialist and USATF Level 1 certifications.